LaunchAcademy/pet-adoption-with-objection-clinic/README.md

-some new heading!
+# Some new heading

-# Pet Adoption with Objection Clinic
+## Pet Adoption with Objection Clinic

 The clinic version of this assignment starts with `Part One: Viewing Species` as completed.